-After I wrote about what I keep in my purse, I’ve gotten several requests for a similar post about what my kitchen looks like and what appliances/health tools I keep there.
+After I wrote about what I keep in my purse, I had several requests for a similar post about what my kitchen looks like and what appliances/health tools I regularly use.
 Below is the list I wish I’d had before I got married so I could have put most of these items on my wedding registry.

 Natural Kitchen Items

-I feel that it is important to note that I cook 2-3 times a day and we don’t have or use a microwave.
+I feel that it is important to note that I cook 2-3 times a day and we don’t often use a microwave.
 All of the items I have in my kitchen now are heavy duty and have multiple uses.
 Many of these items are pricey but we carefully budgeted for them and most have extended warranties.
-I should also note that because I am constantly experimenting with new recipes for the blog, I have some appliances and tools I would not have originally thought to register for.
+I should also note that because I am constantly experimenting with new recipes for the blog, I have some appliances and tools I would not have originally thought to register for or purchase.

 1. Appliances/Big Items